Nthabyy/LSTM-Xitsonga-Text-Generation/README.md

 - **Matplotlib**: For visualizing the dataset and the results.
 - **NumPy**: For numerical operations.
 - **Pandas**: For data manipulation and handling.
-- **BeautifulSoup**: For web scraping the Xitsonga text from the Sadiler website.
 - **Seaborn/Plotly**: For advanced visualizations during EDA.

 ---